Instant View: Brexiteer Johnson to be Britain's prime minister

 “Our base case is still that there will be some kind of soft Brexit but more likely that there will be a delay.
 Why? because there is too much damage from a hard Brexit so why would anyone shoot themselves in the foot?...

 “If you look at Johnson’s history he often takes different positions on the same issue...
-He is not really a Brexiteer in terms of his ideology, it’s all about political calculation so we think he will tilt toward a pragmatic outcome.”
+He is not really a Brexiteer in terms of his ideology, it’s all about political calculation so we think he will tilt towards a pragmatic outcome.”

 LEIGH HIMSWORTH, Portfolio Manager, Fidelity International: